community-z-users/czt/dev/src/site/markdown/eclipse/index.md

 formatting.
 [Download it][czt-style] and import in Eclipse Preferences > Java > Code Style > Formatter tab.

-[czt-style]: doc/eclipse-code-format-style.xml
+[czt-style]: czt-code-style.xml

 ## Using Maven `eclipse:eclipse`

+_(This is an alternative way of using CZT in Eclipse and not needed if m2e is used.)_

-An **alternative** way of working with CZT in Eclipse is to convert the Maven plugins to separate Eclipse projects.
+An alternative way of working with CZT in Eclipse is to convert the Maven plugins to separate Eclipse projects.
 For that we can use [Apache Maven Eclipse][mvn-eclipse] plugin.